+boardinghouse.schema.deactivate_schema(schema=None) Deactivate the provided (or current) schema.

+boardinghouse.schema.get_active_schema() Get the (internal) name of the currently active schema.

 '''

-boardinghouse.schema.deactivate_schema(schema=None)

-'''

-Deactivate the provided (or current) schema.

-'''

-boardinghouse.schema.get_active_schema()

-'''

-Get the (internal) name of the currently active schema.

-'''

-boardinghouse.schema. {\tt get\active\schema\name} \ ()

-'''
+boardinghouse.schema.get_active_schema_name()

 Get the currently active schema.

-This requires a database query to ask it what the current search\path is.

 '''

-boardinghouse.schema.get_active_schemata()

-'''

-Get a (cached) list of all currently active schemata.

-'''

-boardinghouse.schema.get_schema_model()

-'''

-Return the class that is currently set as the schema model.

-'''

-boardinghouse.schema.is_shared_model(model)

-'''
+This requires a database query to ask it what the current search_path is.

-Is the model (or instance of a model) one that should be in the public/shared schema?
+- boardinghouse.schema.get_active_schemata() Get a (cached) list of all currently active schemata. - boardinghouse.schema.get_schema_model() Return the class that is currently set as the schema model. - boardinghouse.schema.is_shared_model (model) Is the model (or instance of a model) one that should be in the public/shared schema?

-'''

-boardinghouse.schema.is_shared_table(table, apps=<django.apps.registry.Apps object>)

-'''

-Is the model from the provided database table name shared?